 Controlling and Coercive behaviour became a criminal offence on 29th December 2015.

 This leaflet from the Worcestershire Forum Against Domestic Abuse explains what controlling and coercive behaviour is.

 Domestic abuse affects women, men and children in all manner of family relationships and walks of life and can be physical, psychological, sexual, emotional, financial or verbal.

 QualitySolicitors Parkinson Wright have a designated Domestic Abuse Team led by Suzanne Oldnall.
-They also have a Domestic Abuse Drop in Centre at Haswell House, St Nicholas Street, Worcester WR1 1UN, which is open three mornings a week.
-Monday, Tuesday and Thursday 9:30am - 12:30pm.
-You do not need to make an appointment.
+They also have a Domestic Abuse Drop in Centre at Haswell House, St Nicholas Street, Worcester WR1 1UN, which is open Monday - Friday 9:30am - 4:00pm You do not need to make an appointment.
+More information:

 They will be able to advise you with speed and compassion on what options are available to you and also assess whether you are entitled to public funding and if required make an immediate application to the court for an emergency injunction.

 If you’re in a relationship that isn't working for you, either because you feel threatened or are with a violent or abusive partner, it can be difficult to know where to turn to for help - but it’s important not to suffer in silence.
 Asking for help is the first step to resolving the situation.

 At QualitySolicitors Parkinson Wright, we’ve got people you can talk to in complete confidence.
 We understand the feelings and concerns you have and make it our priority to support and help you through this difficult time.